 – Fashion Revolution / @fash_rev

 With our collective purchasing power we can force the hand of corporations to make the necessary change to shift the balance towards transparency and sustainability.
 And our purchasing power is strengthened by education.
 No greenwashing gimmicks will fool us!
-We know what to look for and have the right tools in place –like the Arbor score.

 How the Arbor score works: